d7miiZ/Arabic-Font-Detector/README.md

 ### Results

 ##### Train
-Here is a sample of the training data:
+Here is a sample of the training data (the training data has been augmented, see [section 2 here](https://github.com/d7miiZ/Arabic-Font-Detector/blob/main/arabic_caligraphy.ipynb) for more):
 ![Train](results/2021_7_18__12AM/train_sample.png)

 ##### Validation